idaholab/moose/modules/thermal_hydraulics/doc/content/modules/thermal_hydraulics/tutorials/single_phase_flow/step06.md

 !equation
 f_D = a + b Re^c

-where $f_D$ is the Darcy friction factor, $Re$ is the Reynolds number, and $a$, $b$, and $c$ are constant coefficients with $a = 1$, $b = 0.1$ and $c = -0.5$.
+where $f_D$ is the Darcy friction factor, $Re$ is the Reynolds number, and $a$, $b$, and $c$ are constant coefficients with $a = 1$, $b = 0.1$, and $c = -0.5$.

- The first step is to define the Reynolds number using an [ADReynoldsNumberMaterial](ADReynoldsNumberMaterial.md) block, then the expression for the friction factor is implemented using a [ADParsedMaterial](ParsedMaterial.md).
+The first step is to define the Reynolds number using an [ADReynoldsNumberMaterial.md], and then the expression for the friction factor is implemented using an [ADParsedMaterial](ParsedMaterial.md).
 Note that these materials are defined only on the block where the custom closures are used.
 They are defined by the other closure set on the other components.

 !listing thermal_hydraulics/tutorials/single_phase_flow/06_custom_closures.i
          start=Re_mat